High-Protein Tofu Poke Bowl (Meal-Prep)

 Edamame: Adds a crunchy, nutritious twist and extra protein.

-Red Cabbage: So colorful and packed with antioxidants, it adds loads of nutrients and a nice texture.
+Red Cabbage: So colorful and packed with antioxidants (especially anthocyanin), it brings vitamin C and a nice texture.

 FAQ